ANSSI-FR/MLA/doc/KEY_DERIVATION.md

+Key derivation
+-

+This feature can help setup a hierarchical key infrastructure.

 `mlar` provides a subcommand `keyderive` to deterministically derive sub-keys from a given key along a derivation path (a bit like [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), except children public keys can't be derived from the parent one).

 For instance, if one wants to derive the following scheme: